Arhamjain1/Spotify_Terraform_AI/README.md

 ### `spotify_lookup.py` - resolve to Spotify (title+artist fuzzy matching)

-A robust script that reads `playlist_songs.json`, obtains a Client Credentials token, queries Spotify, and writes `spotify_results.json`.
+A script that reads `playlist_songs.json`, obtains a Client Credentials token, queries Spotify, and writes `spotify_results.json`.
 Ensure your copy converts Spotify URLs → URIs or includes `spotify_url` in output.

-(You already have this in your repo; keep it; it should output `spotify_url` for each match.)
+(Already there in the repo; keep it; it should output `spotify_url` for each match.)

 ---